HendrickFS/hendrickfs.github.io/src/content/posts/iot-dt_difference/iot-dt-difference.md

 and control of some processes.
 However, the increasing complexity of processes imposes new challenges, such as the need for optimization, predictive capabilities, or simulations.
-Those functionalities are beyond the field of IoT and require new solutions, where the Digital Twin (DT) emerges, which proposes the creation of a virtual and dynamic repre- sentation of physical entities, enabling data analysis, simulations, and providing predictive insights and optimization solutions.
+Those functionalities are beyond the field of IoT and require new solutions, where the Digital Twin (DT) emerges, which proposes the creation of a virtual and dynamic representation of physical entities, enabling data analysis, simulations, and providing predictive insights and optimization solutions.